periskop-dev/periskop/CONTRIBUTING.md

 - `API_HOST`: This is the host of the api.
 - `API_PORT`: The port where the api will be listening to.
 It defaults to `8080`.

+Note: For development, we recommend running each of the components separately instead of using docker compose.
+This will enable hot reload for web changes and allow to compile components independently.

 ## Testing

 Running the API tests: